luanafrnds/Churn-Prediction/README.md

 # Churn-Prediction

-elco Customer Churn Prediction
+Telco Customer Churn Prediction
 🔎 Project Overview

 This project analyzes a Telco customer dataset to understand the drivers of customer churn (whether a customer leaves the service).
-The goal is to uncover business insights and build a machine learning model that can predict churn with high accuracy (>80%).
+The goal is to uncover business insights and build a machine learning model that can predict churn with high accuracy .

 🎯 Objectives